30 / 60 / 90 Day Plan

 Operationalize

-Lock the processes in, launch the first AI pilot, and set agreed targets with Sean.
+Lock the processes in, set agreed targets with Sean, and answer the headcount question with evidence.

 A